IdkwhatImD0ing/study-assistant/README.md

 - Customization and Training: We'll customize the Chat GPT model to meet our project's objectives, emphasizing a safe and supportive environment.
 - User Feedback and Iteration: Collecting user feedback to enhance the system and improve user experiences.
 - Features: Allow uploading more than one pdf at a time, audio streaming to ensure faster responses
+- Bugs: Fix known bugs such as over context limit, and improve the UI/UX